javecilla/readme/README.md

 <p align="left">
 	I am a second-year BSIT student with a passion for web development.
 I devote significant time to refining my skills and broadening my expertise across various facets of web development.
 Since embarking my journey in 2021, I have become proficiency in HTML, CSS, and JavaScript.
 My commitment is unwavering as I strive for continuous learning and growth in this dynamic field.
-<br/><br/>
-	Currently doing Part Time - IΤ 𝖠ssistant at <a href="https://www.goldenminds.edu.ph/" target="_blank">Golden Minds Colleges</a> from May 2022 - Present.
-My job is to design, develop, and implement innovative web-based solutions while maintaining and optimizing existing systems to meet evolving business needs and industry standards.
 </p>

 <p align="left">